sfrancey/Real-or-Not-NLP-with-Disaster-Tweets_Team_Blancpain/README.md

 #### Iteration 5 : Working on Location

   - EDA on Location :
-    - Cleaning and Normalizing Location features which appears the most (Top 150)
+    - Cleaning and Normalizing Location features which appear the most (Top 150)
-    - Identify which location are mainly related to a specific target and which ones are ambiguous
+    - Identify which locations are mainly related to a specific target and which ones are ambiguous
     - Only consider most related Location per Target (> 90%) (Cf. Graph) ⇒ 7 locations

-  - Merge Keywords + Text cleaned with cleaned  locations
+  - Merge Selected Keywords + Text with Locations (Regular vs Selected)

-  - **Best Accuracy : kNN (Text + Selected keywords + Selected location) - TFIDF : 0.77 ↘️**
+  - **Best Accuracy : kNN (Text + Selected keywords + Selected location) - TFIDF : 0.78 (-)**

 #### Iteration 6 : Model and hyperparameters optimization

-  - Model optimization by using cross validation and hyperparameters optimization for the following models:
+  - Model optimization by using cross validation and hyperparameters optimization (SearchGrid) for the following models:
     - kNN
     - logistic regression
     - random forest
     - decision tree

-  - Evaluated the model on selected keywords, selected location and text (iteration 5), since it was the most accurate features to work with
+  - Evaluated models on selected keywords, selected locations and Text (iteration 5), since it was the most accurate features to work with

-  - **Best Accuracy : Text + Selected location + Selected keywords / logistc regression / TF-IDF / C: 3.1622776601683795, max_iter: 100, penalty: 'l2', solver: 'newton-cg' : 0.818**
+  - **Best Accuracy : Text + Selected locations + Selected keywords / logistc regression / TF-IDF / C: 3.1622776601683795, max_iter: 100, penalty: 'l2', solver: 'newton-cg' : 0.818**

 #### Iteration 7 : Unsuccessful tries